2022–2023 Florida Citrus Production Guide: Plant Growth Regulators

 Use of PGRs for Huanglongbing-Affected Trees

-Recently, a multiyear field trial with multiple GA applications in fall (September–January) at 20 g a.i. along with surfactant has shown improvement in yields of HLB-affected trees as well as a reduction in preharvest fruit drop and improvement in canopy density.
-In light of this current study and previous field trials, it is suggested that multiple GA applications in fall can be beneficial for HLB-affected trees.
+Recently, a multiyear field trial with multiple GA applications in fall (September–January) at 20 grams a.i. along with surfactant has shown improvement in yields of HLB-affected trees, a reduction in preharvest fruit drop, and an improvement in canopy density.
+In light of this current study and previous field trials, it is recommended that multiple GA applications in fall can be beneficial for HLB-affected sweet orange trees.
+For early sweet orange varieties, such as Hamlin, the sprays should start in August and end by November.
+GA application is likely to keep fruit green.
+Therefore, an interval of at least two months should separate last application and harvest.